15 Things You Can't Do With a Pacemaker

-A pacemaker is a small electronic device that is implanted under the skin to help regulate the heart rhythm.
-Most pacemakers are implanted to treat symptoms resulting from bradycardia (slow heart rate) caused by sick sinus syndrome or heart block.
+That's because a pacemaker is a small electronic device that is implanted under the skin to help regulate the heart rhythm, usually due to bradycardia (slow heart rate) or heart failure.
+Any interference in the environment, even cellphone use, can lead to complications.

 Heart pacemaker in cardiologist's hand